-Yes, you will need to physically verify ID documents as per requirements by Access NI.
-It is a good idea to remind applicants to bring photocopies together with their original documentation so that you can sign and date copies.
+Yes, you will need to physically verify ID documents as per requirements by Access NI, and then complete the relevant sections on the applicant's PIN notification & ID Validation form to record what you've seen.
+It is a good idea to remind applicants to bring photocopies together with their original documentation so that you can sign and date all copies.